Novel radioimmunotherapy product combines the targeting specificity of Therapeutic (MVT-5873) with potency of radiation therapy

 |Commercial Rights: WW|

-Objectives of our MVT 1075 Phase I clinical trials include:
+Objectives of our MVT-1075 Phase 1 clinical trials include:

-- Determining MTD and safety profile as a single agent
+- Determining MTD and safety profile in combination with MVT-5873

 - Determining the dosimetry of MVT-1075